-I fell in love with Porto the moment I stepped off the bus from Lisbon.
+I fell in love with Porto, Portugal the moment I stepped off the bus from Lisbon.

 I strolled out of the bus station and onto the sunny, cobblestone street at about 3:30 PM on April 17th.
 Squinting from the sun, I took in the Portuguese-style buildings standing in front of me, noting the gorgeous patterns and colors.
 The buildings were vibrant and yet nondescript; a compelling combination.
 Tearing my gaze away from the city, I opened my phone and allowed Google Maps to navigate me downhill through the winding streets to my digs, Bluesock Hostels.

 On this mission, I trusted my phone to guide me through some back alleyways that led me to find older Portuguese women hanging laundry out their windows, young boys playing soccer in the street, and people in cars honking for me to get out of their way.
 Continuing on, I soon found myself standing in front of my hostel with the most spectacular view of the Douro River resting in front of me.
 I knew then that I was somewhere very special.

 “Welcome to Porto, Miss Herr——.
 Um, Hamburger?
 Hahaha, I’m just kidding with you.”
 Said the young hipster at the front desk.

 “I’ve never heard that joke before in my life.”
 Eye roll.

 Porto was named #3 Best Value City on Lonely Planet’s Best In Travel 2017 list, and as far as budget-friendly travel goes for a western European city, Porto delivers.
 There, I stayed at the best value-for-money hostel I have found in Europe thus far, I ate incredible food that (as long as it wasn’t along the Douro) didn’t break the bank, and I found myself wandering in great, and free, museums.